gdsfactory/ubc/README.md

 ### Installation for developers

-For developers you need to `git clone` the github repository, fork it, git add, git commit, git push and merge request your changes.
+For developers you need to `git clone` the GitHub repository, fork it, git add, git commit, git push and merge request your changes.

 ```
 git clone https://github.com/gdsfactory/ubc.git